manuphatak/cache_requests/docs/source/usage.rst

 Automatically expire old content.

     * How often?
 After a day?
 A week?
-A Month? etc.  100% of this logic is built in with the ``Session.ex`` setting.
+A Month? etc.  100% of this logic is built in with the ``Session.cache.ex`` setting.
     * Effectively it can manage all of the time-based rotation.
     * Perfect if you theres more data then what your API caps allow.